w-frank/w-frank.github.io/content/linux-device-driver.md

 rebuilt and restarted every time we want to add new functionality.

 ## Requirements
-In order to compile kernel modules you must have the kernel source installed or at least the required parts of it.
+In order to compile kernel modules you must have the kernel source installed on your system or at least the required parts of it.
 These should always be found under `/lib/modules/$(uname -r)/build`.

 To install them (as root):
 ```